Vietnamese Food

 What to pack for my holiday?

-Definitely, we do recommend it.
-Halong Bay, or Ha Long as local say it, is one of the best & must see sites in Vietnam and if you book a holiday with us, we include an overnight stay on board the wooden junk cruise with swimming, kayaking and visits to caves and grottoes.
-The overnight cruise stay is also included breakfast, lunch and dinner.
+Yes.
+Halong Bay is one of Vietnam’s most visited natural sites and is included in our tours as an overnight stay on a wooden junk cruise with swimming, kayaking, and visits to caves and grottoes.
+The overnight cruise includes breakfast, lunch, and dinner.

 Do Vietnam tour packages include the Cu Chi Tunnels?

-As one of the main sites in southern Vietnam, Cu Chi tunnels are well-worth an excursion from Ho Chi Minh City and our Vietnam tours are include a guided visit to the Cu Chi Tunnels where you can walk the bush trails and crawl sections.
+Yes.
+The Cu Chi Tunnels are one of the main sites in southern Vietnam and our Vietnam tours include a guided visit where you can walk the bush trails and crawl through tunnel sections.

 What about LGBTQ+ travelers?

-Yes, Vietnam is safe: According to the LGBTQ+ Travel Safety Index, Vietnam scores a D rating for LGBTQ+ traveler safety.
-Over 50% consider Vietnam a good place to live for gay and lesbian people and there are no legal punishments for same sex relations.
+Vietnam is generally safe for LGBTQ+ travelers.
+According to the LGBTQ+ Travel Safety Index, Vietnam scores a D rating.
+Over 50% of respondents consider Vietnam a good place to live for gay and lesbian people, and there are no legal punishments for same-sex relations.
 Most trips for LGBTQ+ travelers to Vietnam are trouble-free.

 How many days should I plan for a holiday in Vietnam?

-- 5–7 Days: Best for returning visitors or those combining a short Vietnam visit.
+- 5–7 days: Best for returning visitors or short add-on visits.

-- 2–3 Weeks: Ideal for travelers who want to explore Vietnam in-depth or include nearby countries like Cambodia, Thailand & Laos in a multi-country Southeast Asia tour.
+- 2–3 weeks: Ideal for travelers who want to go deeper into Vietnam or include Cambodia, Thailand, or Laos in a multi-country Southeast Asia itinerary.

-How much does it cost for a Vietnam tour package?
+How much does a Vietnam tour package cost?

-A travel package cost depends entirely on your budget, travel style, and personal preferences.
-On average, travelers spend between US $60 to $250 per person per day, not including international flights.
+Tour cost depends on your travel style and budget.
+On average, travelers spend between USD 60 and USD 250 per person per day, not including international flights.

 - Check out our Vietnam holiday packages